dberry38/start-over/README.md

 You must have node.js installed on your machine to execute this application in the terminal.

 ## Usage
 In your console, navigate to the 'start-over' directory.
 Initialize the application with "node index.js".
 Give input to all of the following prompts.
-When the console prints "Success!" your README is complete and waiting in the 'start-over' directory.
+When the console prints "Success!" your README is complete and waiting in the 'output' folder.

 ## Example video
 ![demonstration](./assets/Module%209%20HW%20demonstration.gif)